Lestari Awards 2026

 Energy Efficiency

-Recognizing an organization which has demonstrated energy efficiency and energy conservation throughout its supply and value chain, developed best energy-saving projects, whilst demonstrating energy and carbon savings, backed-up by data, with particular consideration for innovation and replicability.
+Recognizing an organization which has demonstrated energy efficiency and energy conservation throughout its supply and value chain, developed best energy-saving projects, whilst demonstrated energy savings, backed-up by data, with particular consideration for innovation and replicability.
+Program examples: - Automated energy management (or switch-off) systems for lighting, cooling and other electrical use - Utilization of lighting systems with energy-efficient LEDs - Energy-efficient equipment Additional note for Regional Awards: - This is a regional category, if you win, you will need to resubmit your entry in English

 Learn More